 The mandatory training courses that we have been holding for management worldwide for several years, and which currently involve about 150 managers, were switched to the "Compliance Basics and LEONI Code of Ethics" e-learning module starting in 2011.
-In 2012, these courses will be offered in further languages in addition to German and English, and they will be extended to more than 10,000 employees.
-This will involve all LEONI staff with e-mail access.
-We will be using a training platform with worldwide accessibility for this purpose.
+In 2012, these courses were offered in five further languages in addition to German and English, and extended to more than 10,000 employees.
+This involves all LEONI staff with e-mail access.
+We use a training platform with worldwide accessibility for this purpose.
 The courses make our managers and staff more aware on the topic of human rights.